 No matter what type of charitable organisation you're running, it will need an IRD number.
-You may also use that IRD number for GST, PAYE, FBT or RWT purposes.
+The IRD number for GST, PAYE, FBT or RWT purposes.

-You'll need an IRD number for Charities Services when applying for charitable registration.
+You'll need your IRD number is also used for Charities Services when applying for charitable registration.